Level Two - Lesson 15

 First, we can ask to see both players’ notes.
 If a player played Spark of Rebellion and wrote down their opponent’s hand, we can use that information to preserve some of the cards that are still in that player’s hand, as we can know that they are supposed to be there.
 However, when utilizing this information, it’s important to account for the fact that players are allowed to resource cards, and that information is private.

-The other approach is more complex.
 After explaining the fix to both players, have the player lay the affected zone face up on the table, and have the opponent select a card by strategic choice.
 This method removes the card that the most invested player (the opponent) believes is the most impactful.
 This has the upside of mitigating any potential advantage the player could have gained from accessing the card.
 The player’s opponent will pick the best card in the player’s hand to remove.
-If the player needed that one specific card to win, and just drew that card - they definitely won’t be gaining an advantage after this fix.
+If the player who committed the error needed one specific card to win, and just drew that card, they definitely won’t be gaining an advantage after this fix.
 However, if the player authentically and legally had that card, but had been waiting to play it until they had enough resources or for better strategic timing, this fix can result in a very non-organic outcome.
-While this fix isn’t laid out in policy, it has been a verified clarification for some time now.

 Addressing the Issue

-Once you’ve identified the erroneous card, whether it was a simple process where there is certainty which card was manipulated or there is uncertainty, we need to fix the issue.
+Once you’ve identified the erroneous card, whether it was a simple process where there is certainty which card was manipulated, or there is uncertainty, we need to fix the issue.
+This applies to both Open and Hidden Card Manipulation Errors.

 If the error involved a card leaving the resource zone, you must reconstruct how many resources were ready and exhausted.
 Check with both players about which cards were played this round and which abilities were activated.
 Because players can freely swap which resources are ready and which are exhausted, as long as they keep quantities consistent, you don’t need to have the status of the specific card accurate, just the counts.
 Once you have that information, return the card to the resource zone in the correct state.